RAVI-CHANDRIKA-05/Web-Scraping-and-Text-Analysis/readme.md

 These cleaning and analysis steps prepare the textual data for further processing and insights generation.

-## Utilizing Scores and Output Data from Text Analysis <a name="Utilizing Scores and Output Data from Text Analysis"></a>
+## Utilizing Scores and Output Data from Text Analysis <a name="utilizing-scores-and-output-data-from-text-analysis"></a>

 **Sentiment Analysis Insights:**
 - Identify trends and patterns in sentiment over time or across different sources.